-Grapevine: ‘Wayne’s World’ returns to theaters for 25th anniversary
+Grapevine: ‘Wayne’s World’ returns to theaters for 25th

 ‘Wayne’s World’ returns to big screen for 25th

 Wayne Campbell and Garth Algar are headbanging their way back onto the big screen.
 No way!
 Way!
 Twenty-five years ago ridiculous rock ‘n’ roll comedy “Wayne’s World” hit theaters spawning half a dozen catchphrases that continue to be used to this day.
 Based on a “Saturday Night Live” sketch staring Mike Myers and Dana Carvey, the film also stars Rob Lowe, Tia Carrere, Lara Flynn Boyle, Brian Doyle-Murray, Chris Farley and includes cameos from musicians like Meatloaf and Alice Cooper.
 To celebrate the movie’s 25th anniversary, it’s returning to select theaters Feb.
 7-8.
 Following the film, guests can view special footage and a discussion led by director Penelope Spheeris with Carrere, Robert Patrick, and Colleen Camp.
 Ticket price varies by theater.
 Visit waynesworld25.com for participating theaters and show times.

 Country singer Luke Bryan confirmed to his fans via Twitter Sunday that he indeed will croon the National Anthem at the Super Bowl LI on Feb.
 5. “Excited to perform the National Anthem on NFL’s biggest stage,” he posted.
 “See y’all in Houston.”
 It was previously announced that Lady Gaga would perform at halftime.